Last updated on August 7th, 2022 at 08:11 pm

 - The filling should be done under the proper ambit of law and any irregularities shall result in some bad consequences.

 Conditions which are required for claiming such deductions

-There must be certain conditions which should be fulfilled before filling for such an exemption.
+There must be certain conditions that should be fulfilled before filling for such an exemption.
 These conditions are:

 - Loan for an Electronic Vehicle should be taken from a financial institution or a non-banking financial company and not from any other source.

 - Loan for an Electronic Vehicle must be sanctioned anytime during the period from 1st April 2019 till 31st March 2023 respectively.

 - Specifications of the “Electric Vehicle” should be properly defined.
 The definition should give information about the power source of the vehicle which should specifically be an electric motor and nothing else.
 This Electric Motor’s traction energy should be supplied exclusively by a traction battery which should be installed in the vehicle.
 In addition to this, the Electric Vehicle should have an Electric Regenerative Braking System which when activated should provide for the entire process to convert the Kinetic Energy produced into Electrical Energy.

 How Section 80EEB would help the Government’s schemes?

 The Union Government seems to be very adamant on its goal to achieve a level of comfort in the pollution level of the country.
 Thus, it is taking up such schemes which shall only help towards achieving it.
 Apart from such exemptions on the financial front for faster adoption, there are other things that are being taken up too and this step will give it a more concrete outcome.
 The approval of Phase-II of the (Faster Adoption and Manufacturing of Electric Vehicles) FAME scheme for promotion of electric mobility in the country will give the government fast-paced steps towards its goal.
 Phase-II of the scheme has started from 1st April 2019 and will be completed by 31st March 2022.